 Pre-Hearing Communications - The Hearing Officer will send each party and their advisor a thorough pre-hearing email to explain the formal resolution process, address questions, begin to define the scope of the hearing, and address other issues to promote an orderly, productive and fair hearing.
-This Pre-Hearing Communications procedure is listed in its entirety in the UAT Academic Catalog at www.uat.edu/catalog.
+This Pre-Hearing Communications

+Academic Catalog at www.uat.edu/catalog.